grafbase/grafbase/examples/kotlin/README.md

-# Grafbase ⨯ Swift
+# Grafbase ⨯ Kotlin

 [Join our Community](https://grafbase.com/community)

 ## Getting Started

-1. Run `npx degit grafbase/grafbase/examples/swift grafbase-with-swift` to clone this example
+1. Run `npx degit grafbase/grafbase/examples/kotlin grafbase-with-kotlin` to clone this example
-2. Change directory into the new folder `cd grafbase-with-swift`
+2. Change directory into the new folder `cd grafbase-with-kotlin`
 3. Run `npx grafbase@latest dev` in your terminal and go to [`http://localhost:4000`](http://localhost:4000)
 4. Populate the backend with some `Post` entries using a GraphQL mutation: